MatteoPiselli/locapic-frontend/README.md

 ## 🚀 Features

-- 📍 Geolocate a user
+- 📍 Geolocate a user : Track and display the user's location dynamically.
-- 🗺️ Map interactive
+- 🗺️ Map interactive : View the user’s movements and points of interest on an intuitive map that can be zoomed in.
-- 🔻 Add points of interest
+- 🔻 Add points of interest : Add markers to highlight desired locations.
+- 🏙 City Integration: Automatically add cities on the map using the Address API.